Why is this medication prescribed?

 How should this medicine be used?

-Azelastine comes as a nasal spray.
-Azelastine usually is sprayed in each nostril two times a day.
+Azelastine comes as a liquid to spray in the nose.
+Azelastine nasal spray is usually is sprayed in each nostril one or two times a day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Use azelastine exactly as directed.
+Use azelastine nasal spray exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 What special precautions should I follow?